Tulagi

 Tulagi (less commonly known as Tulaghi) is a small island in Solomon Islands, just off the south coast of Ngella Sule.
-The town of Tulagi is the capital of the Central Province.
+The town of Tulagi is the capital of Central Province.

 History

 The first recorded sighting by Europeans was by the Spanish expedition of Álvaro de Mendaña on 16 April 1568.
-More precisely the sighting was due to a local voyage done by a small boat, in the accounts the brigantine Santiago, commanded by Maestre de Campo Pedro Ortega Valencia and having Hernán Gallego as pilot.
+More precisely, the sighting was due to a local voyage done by a small boat, in the accounts the brigantine Santiago, commanded by Maestre de Campo Pedro Ortega Valencia and having Hernán Gallego as pilot.

 From 1896 to 1942, the town of Tulagi was the capital of the British Solomon Islands Protectorate.
 This island was favored as better isolated and healthier than the disease-ridden larger islands of the archipelago.